 10. Review the paperwork

 Ensure all necessary paperwork is in order.
-This includes the title, bill of sale, maintenance records, and any warranties
+This includes the V5C registration document, which legally confirms ownership.
+Verify that the bill of sale, maintenance records, MOT history, and any warranties are included and up-to-date.

 Conclusion: How to save money on a used car